rapid7/insightconnect-plugins/crits/help.md

 # Description

-[CRITs](https://crits.github.io/) is an open source malware and threat repository that leverages other open source software to create a unified tool for conducting malware analyses.
+[CRITs](https://crits.github.io/) is an open source malware and threat repository for conducting malware analyses.
+With the CRITs plugin for Rapid7 InsightConnect, users can manage actors, events, collections, domains, and more.

+Using the CRITs plugin, users can quickly automate usecases around threat intelligence, malware analysis, email file attachment analysis, and other scenarios.

-This plugin utilizes a [fork](https://github.com/komand/pycrits) of the [pycrits](https://github.com/crits/pycrits) library.
-The CRITs server API endpoint, by default, is `/api/$API_VERSION`.
+Note: The CRITs server API endpoint, by default, is `/api/$API_VERSION`.

 # Key Features

-* Feature 1
-* Feature 2
+* Malware analysis
-* Feature 3
+* Manage events

 # Requirements

-* Example: Requires an API Key from the product
+* API key
-* Example: API must be enabled on the Settings page in the product
+* Username

 # Documentation